blekane/Devopseasylearning/Bash-Script/01-Basics/02-Echo-Command.md

 echo ""
 echo  '/------------------------------------------------------------------------\'
 echo "|                    **** Warning ***                                    |"
-echo "| This computer system is the private property of Data Service Group INC |" echo "| It is for authorized use only.                                         |" echo "|                                                                        |" echo "| Unauthorized or improper use of this system may result in civil and    |"
+echo "| This computer system is the private property of  DevOps Easy Learning  |" echo "| It is for authorized use only.                                         |" echo "|                                                                        |" echo "| Unauthorized or improper use of this system may result in civil and    |"